Director

 paola.cepeda@wustl.edu

 Image of Dr. Paola Cepeda.
-She is smiling and wearing glasses with a cream color blazer.
+She is smiling and wearing glasses with a flower-patterned blazer.

 SELECT PUBLICATIONS